mangustias/beautybeacon/README.md

  Otherwise, if the cost of every non-random (positive index) strategy is positive, then the second mode is used.
   Else, the third mode is used.

+## List of files
+bb.c 	 the main file to compile
+I22.h  	contains most of the functions and code constants.h  contains all of the parameters, both those that can be configured via command line and those that can not auxfunctions.h contains some auxiliary functions test23.c  contains some testing procedures (undocumented)

 ## Output
  The output depends on the mode of operation.
  In the first (single trial) mode, the average numbers of females with each strategy are output each snapshotstep generations.